 As part of the Interfaith Cooperative Ministries, CMI opens its doors to our neighbors in need of temporary housing during the winter.
-This year, we again will be hosting clients of Columbus House’s homeless shelter in January, as part of our annual tribute to Martin Luther King, Jr. Volunteers cook a meal, work an evening or overnight shift and make these individuals’ cold nights a bit brighter with a warm word and a smile.
+CMI hosts clients of Columbus House’s homeless shelter in December or January.
+Volunteers cook a meal, work an evening or overnight shift and make these individuals’ cold nights a bit brighter with a warm word and a smile.

 Annual High Holy Day Food Drive

 Our high school youth group, MITYOR, conducts this food drive each year for Jewish Family Services’ Food Pantry.
 Bags are handed out on Rosh Hashanah and everyone is asked to return them on Yom Kippur with nonperishable food items.
 Over 2,700 pounds of food are collected.